Advertisement

 I think many people will agree that the best part about travelling is trying out different and cuisine from all over the world.
 Whether you just want to go straight to a local market and try out all the weird foods you can find or head to the best restaurant in town, eating is a true part of the travel experience.
 And in many ways, there is no better place to do it than in South America.
 I will show you the best food countries in South America and which ones you should try out.

 South America is a unique spot for food because its cuisine is not concretely defined and varies greatly from country to country.
-No country in this part of the world has the same instantly recognisable foods that you would get from places like China or Japan.
+No country in this part of the world has the same instantly recognisable foods that you would get from places like or .
 And in many ways, the cuisine of South America lies under the perpetual shadow of universally popular Mexican food.
-Because foods across Latin America are all based around similar staples such as rice and beans, Mexico tends to be everyone's first choice when it comes to Latin American food.
+Because foods across Latin America are all based around similar staples such as rice and beans, Mexico tends to be everyone’s first choice when it comes to Latin American food.

 However, travelling in South America gives you the chance to really experience the subtle and grand differences in cuisine across all of these fascinating nations.
 Yes, beans and rice are the staples but each country has its own unique dishes and the methods of cooking vary greatly.
 And you will realise just how unique each dish in each country is.

 All of the countries in South America has been Westernised to varying degrees and so it can be hard in some cases to sniff out the truly traditional dishes.
 Local markets are a great way to get a local meal and the key is to try and stay away from Americanised restaurants.
-For example in Brazil you will find a pizza restaurant on every corner and in the cities all over you will find all the recognisable fast-food chains.
+For example in you will find a pizza restaurant on every corner and in the cities all over you will find all the recognisable fast-food chains.
 Try to stick to local businesses for a better chance of truly experiencing local foods.

 Here are the 5 best food countries in South America and the dishes you should try, in no particular order.